MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 ---
-title: Snaps design guidelines
+description: Learn about best practices for creating snap installation flows.
-description: Guiding principles for designers, developers, builders, and writers to create snap install flows that are accessible for all types of users.
+sidebar_position: 5
 ---

 # Snaps design guidelines

-This page outlines guiding principles for designers, developers, builders, and writers to create snap install flows that are accessible for all users.
+This page outlines guiding principles for designers, developers, builders, and writers to create snap installation flows that are accessible for all users.
 Use these guidelines when introducing your snap within a dapp or website.

 ## Why this matters